keycloakify/docs.keycloakify.dev/keycloakify-in-my-codebase/in-your-react-project/in-your-webpack-project.md

 ```
 {% endcode %}

-Then you want to create the following **src/index.tsx** file, you can copy paste the followint code, it does not need to be adapted:
+Then you want to create the following **src/index.tsx** file, you can copy paste the following code, it does not need to be adapted:

 {% code title="src/index.tsx" %}
 ```tsx